 What can a seller credit be used for?

-- Closing costs: Typically, buyers must pay 2–5% in closing costs.
-Buyers can use seller credits to pay for some or all of the closing costs, such as title insurance, loan origination, attorney, and lender fees.
+- Closing costs: Buyers usually pay 2–5% of the purchase price in closing costs.
+Seller credits can cover some or all of these, such as title insurance, loan origination, attorney, and lender fees.

 Lender limitations on seller credit